 Thomas from SherwoodPark, AB

 Buying a 2009 Honda CR-V, and saving $4000 off of MSRP.

-We have had good experience with Honda Vehicles and have had good experiencing in servicing our vehicles at the dealer.
+We have had good experience with Honda Vehicles and have had good experience in servicing our vehicles at the dealer.
 The vehicle we choose had an excellent rating by several publications.